genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 ## API token

+!!! warning "Depending on the ODM configuration some users can use their access tokens.
+If you follow this instruction in case of another configuration, you will get an authorisation error."

 An access token is required to work with the API endpoints.
 Follow these steps to create and use an API token:

 ### Generate a Token